We may earn money or products from the companies mentioned in this post.

-Pear Cranberry hand held pies are truly delicious.
-The buttery crust is the bomb, the pear cranberry pie filling is one of my absolute favorites and the powdered sugar glaze is literally the icing on the cake, or should I say, the hand pie.
-The glaze reminds me of the glaze that is found on Hostess fruit pies, (my hubby’s secret addiction) sugary yet not to sweet and the glaze forms a nice firm coating.
+Pear Cranberry hand pies are truly delicious.
+The buttery crust is the bomb, the pear cranberry filling is one of my absolute favorites and the powdered sugar glaze is literally the icing on the cake, or should I say, the hand pie.
+The glaze reminds me of the glaze that is found on Hostess fruit pies, (my hubby’s secret addiction) sugary yet not to sweet.
+The glaze forms a nice firm coating.

 When Life Gives You Pears

 Last November when I received a bushel of ripen pears (for free) from the kind owner of the apple orchard where I buy all of my fall fruit from, I didn’t really know what I was going to make with them.
 On my way home, I made one last stop at the grocery store.
 In an end bunker located near the produce section, they had a sale on cranberries for .99 a bag.
 I knew immediately what I was going to make.
 Pear Cranberry Pie Filling was born and has become one of my all time favorite pie fillings.

 Delicious served with any flavor of pie filling.

 - 1/4 teaspoon salt

 - 1/2 cup chilled unsalted butter, cut into 1/2-inch pieces

 - 1 quart Pear Cranberry Pie Filling OR

 - 1 quart pie filling of your choice

 - 1 egg